dry-python/returns/docs/pages/either.rst

 Also known as ``Result``.

-What is ``Result``?
-It is obviously a result of series of computations.
+``Result`` is obviously a result of some series of computations.
+It might succeed with some resulting value.
-It might return an error with some extra details.
+Or it might return an error with some extra details.

 ``Result`` consist of two types: ``Success`` and ``Failure``.
 ``Success`` represents successful operation result